 INSURANCE

 (a) The Consultant shall maintain, at its sole expense, throughout the term of this Agreement and any extension thereof, Professional Errors and Omission Insurance coverage in the form and substance and with carriers acceptable to MID.
-Such coverage limits shall not be less than $1,000,000 per occurrence and $2,000,000 annual aggregate.
+Such coverage in the form and substance and with carriers acceptable to MID.
+Such coverage in the form and substance and with carriers acceptable to MID.
+Such coverage limits shall not be less than $1,000,000 per claimand $2,000,000 annual aggregate.

 (b) During the entire term of this Agreement, the Consultant agrees to maintain General Liability Insurance in form and substance and with carriers acceptable to MID at its sole expense to protect against loss from liability imposed by law for damages on account of bodily injury, including death there from, suffered or alleged to be suffered by any person or persons whomever, resulting directly or indirectly from any act or activities of the Consultant its sub-consultant or any person acting for the Consultant or under its control or direction, and also to protect against loss from liability imposed by law for damages to any property of any persons caused directly or indirectly by or from acts or activities of the Consultant or its sub consultants, or any person acting for the Consultant or under its control or direction.